Kulbartsch/weeklypicphp/README.md

 * Darktable EXIF data probably wrong.
   * It seems, that data exported from Darktable will result in an `Error = Bad format (0) for IFD0 entry 0` when processed with exiftool.
 In this case the picture can't be processed and the program stops.
 I'm working on a solution, that in this and similar cases the EXIF data will be rewritten correctly.
-* Rotating a picture with a Linux preview tool corrupts the EXIF data.
+* Rotating a picture with an (unknow to me) Linux preview tool corrupts the EXIF data.

-Maybe I'll implement aln optional processing step, that drops the corrupt meta-data and just updates the necessary data.
+Maybe I'll implement an optional processing step, that drops the corrupt meta-data and just updates the necessary data.